jhuntdev/blest-js/README.md

 # BLEST.js

-The JavaScript reference implementation of BLEST (Batch-able, Lightweight, Encrypted State Transfer), an improved communication protocol for web APIs which leverages JSON, supports request batching and selective returns, and provides a modern alternative to REST.
+The NodeJS reference implementation of BLEST (Batch-able, Lightweight, Encrypted State Transfer), an improved communication protocol for web APIs which leverages JSON, supports request batching and selective returns, and provides a modern alternative to REST.
 It includes examples for Connect, Express, Fastify, Hapi, and Koa.

 To learn more about BLEST, please refer to the white paper: https://jhunt.dev/BLEST%20White%20Paper.pdf

+For a front-end implementation in React, please visit https://github.com/jhunt/blest-react

 ## Features